nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `target 2500` sets a target calorie intake of 2500 calories for the current day and displays the list of foods for the current day.

-### Viewing a summary of the daily calorie intake: `review`
+### Viewing a summary of the calorie intake progress: `review`

-Shows the total calories consumed, the calorie target and the deficient or excess amount of calories for the day.
-The list of foods for the day will also be displayed.
+Shows the total calories consumed, the calorie target and the deficient or excess amount of calories for the current day.
+The list of foods for the current day will also be displayed.

 Format: `review`